2011 World Archery Championships – Men's team recurve

-The men's team recurve competition at the 2011 World Archery Championships took place on 5–10 July 2011 in Torino, Italy.
+The men's team recurve competition at the 2011 World Archery Championships took place on 5–10 July 2011 in Turin, Italy.
 55 teams of three archers competed in the qualification round on 5 July; the top 16 teams qualified for the knockout tournament on 6 July, with the semi-finals and finals on 10 July.
 The tournament doubled as the principal qualification tournament for the 2012 Olympics.

 Top seeds Korea, represented by Im Dong-hyun, Oh Jin-hyek, and individual champion Kim Woo-jin won the competition, defeating France in the final.

 Seeds

 Seedings were based on the combined total of the team members' qualification scores in the individual ranking rounds.
 The top 16 teams were assigned places in the draw depending on their overall ranking.